 Performance Appraisals and Pay

 In a fourth way that performance appraisals often go astray, employers connect performance appraisals with the amount of pay raise an employee will receive.
-When the appraisal is a deciding factor in employee raises, it loses its ability to help employees learn and grow.
+When the appraisal becomes a deciding factor in decisions about employee raises, it loses its ability to help employees learn and grow.

 Let your employees know that you will base raises on a wide range of factors—and tell them what the factors are in your company annually.
 Employees have short memories, and you need to remind them every year about how you will make your decisions about merit increases.